For men of science who want better chemistry.

 So you’re alone.

-They can’t reach you
+She can’t reach you

 or ‘get’ what it’s like for you.

-It can be especially disappointing if
+It can be especially frustrating if

 you’re usually quick to ‘get’ other stuff.